 Behind locked gates in Tasmania, Forestry Tasmania is dropping incendiaries from helicopters to start massive fires which incinerate all organic matter and every living thing in their path.

-Every autumn, wildlife-rich native forests are hacked to the ground at a cost to the taxpayer of tens of millions of dollars.
-The forest remnants are then scraped into waste debris piles and burnt by incendiaries dropped from helicopters.
+Every year, wildlife-rich native forests are crushed to the ground, at a cost to the taxpayer of tens of millions of dollars.
+The forest remnants are then scraped into waste debris piles of timber and burnt.

-Incinerating old forests and growing young monocultures in short cycles has a hugely detrimental effect on climate, biodiversity, native species and river health and increases the incidence of bushfires from escaped burns.
+Burning old forests to the ground and growing young monocultures in short cycles has a huge detrimental effect on climate, biodiversity, native species and river health and increases the incidence of bushfires from escaped burns.